microsoft/BotFramework-Composer/docs/using_memory.md

 The scope of the property determines when the property is available, and how long the value will be retained.

-The bot's memory has 2 "permanent" scopes - a place to store information about individual users, and a place to store information about ongoing conversations:
+The bot's memory has two "permanent" scopes - a place to store information about individual users, and a place to store information about ongoing conversations:

 * **user** is associated with a specific user.
 Properties in the user scope are retained forever.
 * **conversation** is associated with the conversation id.
 Properties in the user scope are retained forever - and may be accessed by multiple users within the same conversation (for example multiple users together in an MS Teams channel).